1 / 10

 Trim levels and standard equipment

-You’re not going to feel short-changed on equipment even if you go for a basic Icon version of the Toyota RAV4.
-Standard equipment includes an eight-inch touchscreen infotainment system that has Apple CarPlay and Android Auto, a reversing camera-dual zone climate control and wing mirrors that fold out the way when you park.
+You’re not going to feel short-changed on equipment even if you go for a basic Toyota RAV4 Icon.
+Standard equipment includes an eight-inch touchscreen infotainment system that has Apple CarPlay and Android Auto, a reversing camera, dual-zone climate control and wing mirrors that fold out the way when you park.
 On the outside, you get 17-inch alloy wheels, tinted rear windows and roof bars, while inside you’ll find black fabric upholstery.

-Design models are spottable by their swirl-style 18-inch alloy wheels.
+The Toyota RAV4 Design is recognisable by its swirl-style 18-inch alloy wheels.
 Inside, the 8-inch touchscreen now gets built-in sat-nav and front parking sensors.
-Design models also have handy keyless entry – so you don’t need to get your key out your pocket to unlock the car – and an electric opening and closing boot.
+Design models also have handy keyless entry – so you don’t need to get your key out of your pocket to unlock the car – and an electric opening and closing boot.

-Dynamic models don’t get the same amount of kit but do look sportier.
+The Toyota RAV4 Dynamic doesn't get the same amount of kit but do look sportier.
 They get 18-inch wheels finished in gloss black, a gloss black roof, gloss black wheel arch trims and gloss black bumpers.
 Dynamic models get the same additional safety features as Excel cars as well as their puddle lights and ambient interior lighting, while the rest of their equipment list is shared with Design versions of the RAV4.